robmiller/jekyll-resize/README.md

 ## Documentation
-> How to install and use the plugin
+> Why you should use this plugin and how to install and use it in a Jekyll project

 <div align="center">